Faculty and Staff

 Datta Kaur Khalsa, PhD, is the Associate Chair and Director of Assessment for the Department of Education, acts as CAEP/NCATE Coordinator for the Department and also is Professor in the Masters of Education program.
 She has been involved with administration, program development and teacher training for over 35 years.
 She holds her Ph.D. from the University of Maryland, Baltimore County in the field of Language, Literacy and Culture and has extensive research and K-12 and Higher Ed teaching experience related to assessment, online education, virtual teamwork, global online communities and cross-cultural communication in multidisciplinary K-12 curriculum.

 Stella Porto, PhD, is Professor and Program Director of the Master of Distance Education and E-Learning in The Graduate School.
 She has more than 13 years of experience in the leadership, management, delivery, and development of online programs.
 Porto has spent more than 20 years in higher education, teaching and researching in the fields of e-learning and information technology.
 She has a bachelor’s degree in electrical engineering, a MS and DSc in Informatics.
 She also holds a master’s degree in distance education.

-Deena Britt is an Academic Coordinator in The Graduate School, Department of Education at University of Maryland University College.
+Deena Britt is an Academic Specialist in The Graduate School, Department of Education at University of Maryland University College.
 Her position involves working department faculty, and collaborating with internal and external colleagues on various tasks and projects.
 She has a high volume of work experience, and has served at UMUC for seven years.

 Kristin Kubik is Director, MAT Student Support.
 In her role, she coordinates the field and clinical experiences and provides support and advising for Master of Arts in Teaching candidates.
 Ms. Kubik is a UMUC alumna and has been with the university for ten years.

-Dianne Sullivan is an Academic Coordinator in The Graduate School, Department of Education at University of Maryland University College.
+Dianne Sullivan is an Academic Specialist in The Graduate School, Department of Education at University of Maryland University College.
 In this position she serves students of the department by helping them during the application, acceptance, and enrolling process as well as answering their questions about courses, programs and processes.
 Ms. Sullivan has been working in the University of Maryland system for sixteen years.
 Ms. Sullivan is also a UMUC alumna.